a10networks/a10networks.github.io/introduction/main-repositories-1.md

 ### Widgets List

-Please refer[ A10 GUI Widgets](../main-repositories/a10-gui-widgets.md) to know what widgets we have.
+Please refer to [ A10 GUI Widgets](../main-repositories/a10-gui-widgets.md) to see what widgets we have.

 ## A10 GUI Common Library <a id="a10-gui-common-library"></a>

 ### What is it? <a id="what-is-it-2"></a>

-It's a common container library, different from widgets, it encapsulated business logic inside of it, but it's decoupled from app.
+A10 Gui Common Library is a common container library.
+It's different from our widgets library because it has encapsulated business logic inside of it, and it is also decoupled from the app.

-Example, AutoForm we need provide schema JSON as it's meta data, but it's only depends on A10 CM Schema definition, we can use same code whatever the production is.
+For example, we have decoupling in AutoForm.
+In AutoForm we need to provide a JSON schema as it's meta data, but since it only depends on A10 CM Schema's definition, we can use the same code for any type of production.

 ### How to make it work? <a id="how-to-make-it-work-2"></a>

 Let's take AutoForm as the example:

-You need install the a10-gui-common repo first, adding following line into your package.json, and run npm install command.
+You need to install the a10-gui-common repository first, add the following lines to your package.json, and run npm install command.

 ```javascript
  "dependencies": {